Dining experiences in Queenstown

 While the nightlife in Queenstown is always pretty good, the Winter Festival takes it to a whole new level.

 Public Kitchen and Bar is a favourite with travellers, because it takes a totally free-range, local approach to food.
 Their offerings are all caught in the surrounding mountains, foraged or grown just down the road, and their wild venison is incredible.
 It's honest Kiwi fare done with flair.
-Other Steamer Wharf favourites include Pier 19, for something a bit fancy, and Ivy & Lola's Kitchen and Bar, for hearty food that showcases local ingredients.
+Other Steamer Wharf favourites include Pier 19, for something a bit fancy, and Boardwalk, for arguably impressive views and delectable seafood.

 The simplest approach to lakeside dining is takeaways at the beach.
 Be it burgers, tacos or pizza, you can enjoy food with a view - plus a few ducks to feed as well.